shb-sn/NetrOn-Smart-vehicle-health-guardian/README.md

 ---

+🛠️ Front-End Dashboard
+*Note: Frontend web dashboard is currently under development and will be added shortly.
+Prototype and backend data logging are complete.*

+---

 ## 👩‍💼 About Me

 I’m **Shrabani Singha**, a 3rd-year B.Tech Electrical Engineering student at NIT Agartala.
 I’m passionate about combining embedded systems and real-time analytics to solve real-world problems.
 NetrOn is my take on bringing smart diagnostics to budget-friendly two-wheelers.